hyosung11/Launch-School/Courses/journal.md

 06:12 Before study session with Alex.
 The cold water in the kitchen seems frozen, but the hot water is working.

 09:01 Alex and I couldn't completely solve the problem this morning.
 Let's see how Laurent will do it.

+15:09 The internet went down for about four hours.
+It's back up now, but I want to go and sit down to keep studying.